Docker to Kubernetes: A Java Developer’s Production Guide

 - "6379:6379"

 One docker compose up and your entire stack is running.
 Every developer on the team gets an identical environment.
-No more "which version of Postgres are you running?" conversations.
+No more “which version of Postgres are you running?” conversations.
+The condition: service_healthy dependency is the detail that makes this reliable: without it, your app container races the database and fails on the first connection attempt because Postgres has accepted the port but isn’t ready to serve queries yet.
+The healthcheck makes the dependency meaningful rather than cosmetic.

 Kubernetes Basics: The Mental Model